Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Remote/close_en.md

 ##EXAMPLES##

-* Create a remote object.
+* Create a Remote object.

 ```lang-javascript
 > var remoteObj = new Remote( "192.168.20.71", 11790 )